 1. Sleep myth: Everyone needs eight hours sleep

-According to National Sleep Foundation guidelines, most healthy adults will need between seven to nine hours sleep a night, while over 65s should aim for seven to eight hours a night.
-This figure however is different for the much younger generation, with newborns sleeping up to 17 hours a day.
+According to National Sleep Foundation guidelines, most healthy adults need seven to nine hours sleep a night.
+Over 65s should aim for seven to eight hours a night.
+This figure is different for newborns who need up to 17 hours a day.

 A 2015 study by the Journal of Clinical Sleep Medicine cited that adults consistently getting fewer hours than recommended were more likely to suffer from health conditions including weight gain and hypertension.
-So make sure you set yourself a good sleep schedule and try to stick with it.
-We know it isn’t always possible, and life happens, but prioritizing your sleep is a smart move for your overall health.
+Try to create a sleep schedule and stick to it, as prioritizing sleep is a smart move for your health.

 2. Sleep fact: We dream for around two hours a night

-We can dream at any point during our sleep, but we are more likely to have vivid dreams during the REM stage of our sleep, when our brains are most active.
+According to stats published by the National Institute of Neurological Disorders and Strokes, we dream for around two hours a night.
+While we can dream at any point during our sleep, vivid dreams are more likely during REM sleep when our brains are most active.

-The average human has four to six sleep cycles a night, which includes a 10-minute REM stage in the first cycle, building up to longer stages of up to an hour in the following cycles, which is when the magic happens.
+The average human has four to six sleep cycles a night.
+These include a 10-minute REM stage in the first cycle, building to longer stages of up to an hour in the following cycles.
+That's where the vivid dream magic happens.

 3. Sleep myth: If you can’t sleep, it's best to stay in bed until you drop off

-The best thing to do if you can’t sleep in the middle of the night is to get up and go into a different room.
-Why?
-So that you don’t build a negative association between your bed and not being able to sleep, as over time this could lead to a form of sleep anxiety.
-If you are dealing with racing thoughts at bedtime, you may benefit from learning how to stop anxiety ruining your sleep.
+Nope!
+If you can’t sleep, get up and go into a different room.
+That way you won’t build a negative association between your bed and not being able to sleep.
+If you're dealing with racing thoughts at bedtime, learn how to stop anxiety ruining your sleep.